 - Weigh your eggs, use the same weight for the butter, sugar and the flour.

-- In a bowl whisk the eggs and the sugar until they become creamy.
+- In a bowl whisk the eggs and the sugar until they become pale and creamy.

-- Add the soft butter and continue to whisk.
+- Add the flour/baking powder and continue to whisk.

 - Whisk everything energetically.